grongierisc/fhir-scraper/README.md

 # fhir-scraper
-A simple python script to scrap a FHIR repository to another one.
+A simple python script to copy/scrap/crawl a FHIR repository to another one.

-The idea is to copy/scrap/crawl a FHIR repository.

 The script is written in Python 3.